How I ended up in Japan...

 President Richard Nixon

-I've also been blessed with fairly steady, rewarding employment, and am
+I've also been blessed with fairly steady, rewarding employment, having

 universities.
 For more on why Japan floats my boat, here's my Top 10 List, in